 This Ability is the third production to emerge from the Springboard Project, an initiative launched in 2020 by Chicago Children’s Theatre to foster new works made especially for today’s young people.

-This Ability is made possible in part by a grant from The Ralla Klepak Trust for the Performing Arts.
+This Ability is made possible in part by a grant from The Ralla Klepak Foundation for Education in the Performing Arts.

 Thank you for your continued engagement with Chicago Children’s Theatre.

 Daniel Carlton is an actor, storyteller, playwright, poet, director, teaching artist who has appeared on New York, national, and international stages.
 His work has also been presented in schools, jails, homeless shelters, libraries, and every imaginable place to perform or present.
 Most recent projects with partner Nambi E Kelley include Nambi E Kelley’s work in progress for free public presentation at Little Island for The New Victory Theater Labworks Program, Director of digital and upcoming in-person tour of Jabari Dreams of Freedom, which will culminate in a run at The New Victory Theater NYC.
 Co-writer with Nambi, Syracuse Stage Education So Journey To The Truth (Tour).
 Director of Translation of Likes at Western Carolina University.
 Director of the devised play Breathe Behind The Mask at the University of Iowa (Nambi led the Playwrights in developing the script).
 Director of Blood Gainesville Theater Alliance.
 Writer of the commissioned Radio Play Your Invite Too for Harlemstage (Nambi played the other lead character).